kubeys/helmys/ReadMe.md

 https://gist.github.com/ingydotnet/c0afc0071133c696c5b4f17b5ee86b98

+In addition templates that use YAMLScript exclusively for YAML are valid YAML files, thus various YAML tools like `yamllint` can be used on them.

 ## Setting It Up

-Setting up helmys is very simple.
+Setting up HelmYS is very simple.
-Just install helmys and ys, then initialize your chart.
+Just install `helmys` and `ys` (the YAMLScript CLI binary), then initialize your chart.

-### Installing helmys and ys
+### Installing `helmys` and `ys`

 In this directory, run:
 ```